 - Design a component, a system, or a process to meet desired needs within realistic constraints.

-- Function on a team and be able to communicate orally and in writting to accomplish a common goal
+- Function on a team and be able to communicate orally and in writing to accomplish a common goal.

 - Identify, formulate, and solve engineering problems.